Travel info

 CROSSING THE BORDER - THE JOYS OF BUREAUCRACY

-All vehicles with foreign plates entering the interior of Mexico must have a Temporary Import Permit (TIP) on them, sometimes called a Tourist Permit.
-The basic rule is a foreign visitor may bring only one vehicle into Mexico for a maximum period of six months.
-Thus, one of your two vehicles (the race car or tow truck and trailer) must be titled in the name of another member of your travel party or family.
-The trailer goes with the truck, as one unit, on one permit, so both of those titles should be in the same person's name.
+All vehicles with foreign plates entering the interior of Mexico must have a Temporary Import Permit (TIP), sometimes called a Tourist Permit.
+The basic rule is: a foreign visitor may bring only one vehicle into Mexico for a maximum period of six months with a TIP.
+One TIP must be purchased for the rally car and a second TIP for the truck and trailer.
+Thus, one vehicle must be titled in the name of another member of your travel party or family.
+That person must be with your party.
 If your vehicle is leased or financed, you must have written permission from the bank to bring it into Mexico.
 If it belongs to a company, you must have a official letter giving the driver permission to take the vehicle into Mexico, even if the driver owns the company.
-Proof of insurance is now required at the border, but you need it from www.bajabound.com.
-A husband and wife, with tourist visas, may import two vehicles.
+Proof of insurance is now required at the border and you can buy it before you leave for Mexico from www.bajabound.com.
+A husband and wife, both with tourist visas, may import two vehicles.
 Some Mexican border stations require that the name of the importer be on the “face” or front of the title or registration card.
 In other border stations, it may be possible to sign over the title on the back to another person.
+It is also possible to obtain a tourist visa and TIP for a car made during or after 1984 (with a long VIN) over the internet.
+TIPs for cars older than 1984 must be obtained at the Mexican border station by the owner of the car.
+Make sure you vehicles have a easy to find and read VIN number

 It takes an average of one hour to get a tourist visa and vehicle permits at the border.
 Think DMV.
-These are the three big steps in the process at the border:
+These are the three big steps in the process at a Mexican border station across the border.:

-1. Obtain your tourist card (FMM visa) at the Immigration (Migracion) Office at the Mexican border station.
+1. Obtain your tourist card (FMM visa) at the Immigration (Migracion) Office at a Mexican border station.
 Show your passport, fill out the visa (tourist card) form, and have it stamped by the official.
-It’s now necessary to pay for your visa ($28?) at the bank office, Banjercito, at the border station, before obtaining your TIP, if you are planning to stay in Mexico for longer than a week, like for the Pan-Am.
-Note: Tourist visas and TIPs are normally issued for 180 days, unless you indicate on your application that you will be in the interior of Mexico for less than a week.
-Six days for the ChiX is adequate.
+It’s now necessary to pay for your visa at the bank office, the Banjercito, at the border station, before obtaining your TIP, if you are planning to stay in Mexico for longer than a week.
+Note: Tourist FMM visas and TIPs are normally issued for 180 days, unless you indicate on your application for a shorter period of time.

-2. Once you get your visa, step over to the photocopy booth to have copies of all your original documents made—passport, car title or registration card, insurance card, driver’s license, and your new tourist visa.
-Make sure you have the tag numbers of the vehicles with you, if the numbers are not on the title or registration.
-Also remember the credit card used to purchase the TIP must be in the name of the person obtaining the permit, or he/she can also pay in U.S. dollars.
+2. Once you get your FMM tourist visa, step over to the photocopy booth to have copies of all your original documents made—passport, car title or registration card, insurance card, driver’s license, and your new tourist visa.
+Make sure you have the license tag numbers of the vehicles with you, if the numbers are not on the title or registration.
+Also remember the credit card used to purchase the TIP must be in the name of the person obtaining the permit.
+If not, he/she must pay in U.S. dollars.

-Save all the documents they give you and keep them in the tow truck.
+Save all the documents they give you and keep the TIPs in the tow truck and rally car.
 Do not lose the official TIP document, as you will need it to exit the country and cancel your permit.
-The permits may also be checked by Federal Police, Customs Officials, or Mexican Army units along the way.
+The permits may also be checked by Federal Police, Customs Officials, and Mexican Army units along the way.

-You may also obtain the TIP via the Internet for your tow truck and trailer, or race car made after 1983.
+You may also obtain the TIP via the Internet for your tow truck and trailer, or race car made after 1983 with a long VIN number.
 To use the Internet, learn how to disable your pop-up blocker in your browser, clear your cookies and temp files.
 Then go to www.banjercito.com.mx and click on "tramites."
-Click the English version.
-You will need your passport, vehicle title or registration card, and credit card at hand as computer files or images to upload.
-The first step in the process is obtaining clearance to enter Mexico.
-That takes about five minutes the Mexican immigration website another site, and then you must return to the Banjercito’s site with a “portfolio” number to obtain a TIP.
+Click on the English version.
+You will need your passport, vehicle title or registration card, and credit card as computer files or images to upload when requested.
+When you start the process, you will be directed to the Mexican Immigration website and it will take around five minutes to get a “portfolio” number that authorizes you to enter Mexico.
+Then you will return to the Banjercito website with this “portfolio” number that allows you to obtain the TIP.
 You will be asked to upload images of all required documents.
+Do not lose your “portfolio” number.
+Write it down as soon as you get it.

 Please note: the different sources for TIPs sometimes interpret the rules and regulations differently.
-Some border stations will not issue TIPs for 2500/3500 series SUV and pickups.
-Some will not issue a TIP for a panel truck with no windows, a truck with a goose-neck trailer, or pickup with dualiles.
+Some border stations will not issue TIPs for 2500/3500 series SUVs and pickups.
+Some will not issue a TIP for a panel truck with no windows, a truck with a goose-neck trailer, or pickup with dual rear wheels.
+2500 series trucks are legal but sometimes the clerks are not sure.

-You can also obtain a TIP (but not a tourist visa) at some Mexican Consulates, like L.A., San Bernardino, Sacramento, Chicago, Phoenix, Houston, and other cities in Southwestern states.
-If you go to a consulate, you should first get the preliminary permission to enter Mexico described above.
-If you do not complete that step before going to a consulate, then you must go to another office there to get the permission.
-Normally, that step takes only 15 minutes and costs nothing, if no one is in line.
+You can also obtain a TIP, but not a tourist visa, at some Mexican Consulates, like L.A., San Bernardino, Sacramento, Chicago, Phoenix, Houston, and other cities ,especially in Southwestern states.
+If you go to a consulate, you should first get the preliminary permission (portfolio number) to enter Mexico noted above.
+If you do not complete that step before going to a consulate, then you must go to another office at the consulate to get permission.
+Normally, that step takes only 15 minutes and costs nothing, if no one is in line ahead of you.
 Beginning in 2019 you must fill out the forms for a permit via internet and then make an appointment via internet with the Banjercito office in each consulate.
-Some will still accept walk-in clients.
+However, some consulates will still accept walk-in clients.

-The cash deposit on your vehicles is collected in cash or on your credit card.
-To get a refund and be able to bring a car into Mexico next year, you must cancel the permit properly at the border before leaving Mexico or you will lose your deposit and will not be allowed to obtain another TIP for seven years.
+If the deposit for the TIP was made in cash, you must stop at the border station and go to the Banjercito to get a refund.
+Always remember, to get a refund on your credit card and be able to bring a car into Mexico next year, you must cancel the permit properly at the border before leaving Mexico or you will lose your deposit and will not be allowed to obtain another TIP for seven years.

-For the Pan-Am, going across the border in Nuevo Laredo is highly recommended because the people there know the event, and they will usually bend over backwards to get our cars and trucks across.
-For the Express the recommended border crossings are Santa Teresa, N.M (near El Paso, TX) and Ojinaga, across from Presidio, TX.
-For the Pan-Am, the Columbia Bridge, which is 17 miles northwest of Laredo recommended for long, car-hauling trailers.
-Beginning in 2016, the Pan-Am Office usually provides assistance in crossing the border, and for the convoy down to the starting city about one week before the event begins.
+For the Pan-Am, going across the border from Laredo, TX to Nuevo Laredo, Mexico is highly recommended because the people there know the event, and they will usually bend over backwards to get our cars and trucks across.
+For the Pan-Am, the Columbia Bridge, which is 17 miles northwest of Laredo recommended, especially for long car-hauling trailers.
+The Pan-Am Office will have someone at the border in Nuevo Laredo to provide assistance in crossing the border, obtaining TIPs and FMM visas, and to guide the convoy down to the starting city about one week before the event begins.

 IMPORTING VEHICLES WITH A F.M.A.D PERMIT